M4rotte/docker-centreon/README.md

 On [Docker Hub](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=centreon&starCount=0), the most starred and pulled has been made by one of the Centreon author, Julien Mathis, but it hasn’t been updated for three years and is a standalone setup of Centreon.

-There seems to be some [interesting resources though](https://github.com/jpdurot/docker-centreon) on Docker Hub but I try to do it myself rather than testing those.
+There seems to be some [interesting resources](https://github.com/jpdurot/docker-centreon) on Docker Hub but I’m trying to do it myself, rather than testing those.
-One of the goals of this work is to learn Docker, and getting a better knowledge of Centreon’s internal, plus, I won’t bet the images available will work out-of-the-box nor will be adapted for our current setup.
+One of the goals of this work is to learn Docker, and getting a better knowledge of Centreon’s internal, plus, I won’t bet the images available will work out-of-the-box nor will be easily adaptable for our current setup.

 ## What is done so far